mstksg/inCode/copy/entries/huffman-3.md

 !!!huffman/encode.hs "bsToBytes ::"
 ~~~

-Our implementation uses `B.unpack :: ByteString -> [Word8]`, which turns a
+Our implementation uses `B.unpack :: ByteString -> [Word8]` from
-`ByteString` into a list of its constituent `Word8`s.
-We use
+*pipes-bytestring*, which turns a `ByteString` into a list of its constituent
-`PP.mapFoldable`, which is sort of like `concatMap` --- it applies the given
+`Word8`s.
+We use `PP.mapFoldable`, which is sort of like `concatMap` --- it
-function to every incoming element in the stream, and emits the items in the
+applies the given function to every incoming element in the stream, and emits
-resulting list[^foldable] one-by-one.
-So `bsToBytes` is a Pipe that takes in
+the items in the resulting list[^foldable] one-by-one.
+So `bsToBytes` is a
-`ByteString`s and emits each contained `Word8` one-by-one.
+Pipe that takes in `ByteString`s and emits each contained `Word8` one-by-one.

 [^foldable]: It actually works on all `Foldable`s, not just `[]`.